univention/univention-corporate-server/doc/architecture/concepts/app-center.rst

    repository*.

 App repository
-   The *App repository* is the repository for the app artifacts.
+   The *App repository* is the storage location for the app artifacts.
 UCS systems connect to the *App repository* to load the app metadata for presentation and to download the app for installation on a UCS system.